cunla/fakeredis-py/docs/index.md

         password=config.get("PASSWORD"),
     )

 django_rq.queues.get_redis_connection = get_fake_connection
 ```

 ## Known Limitations

-Apart from unimplemented commands, there are a number of cases where fakeredis
-won't give identical results to real redis.
-The following are differences that
+Apart from unimplemented commands, there are a number of cases where fakeredis won't give identical results to real
+redis.
-are unlikely to ever be fixed; there are also differences that are fixable
+The following are differences that are unlikely to ever be fixed; there are also differences that are fixable (such as
-(such as commands that do not support all features) which should be filed as
-bugs in GitHub.
+commands that do not support all features) which should be filed as bugs in GitHub.

 - Hyperloglogs are implemented using sets underneath.
-This means that the
-  `type` command will return the wrong answer, you can't use `get` to retrieve
+This means that the `type` command will return the wrong answer,
-  the encoded value, and counts will be slightly different (they will in fact be
+  you can't use `get` to retrieve the encoded value, and counts will be slightly different (they will in fact be exact).
-  exact).
-- When a command has multiple error conditions, such as operating on a key of
-  the wrong type and an integer argument is not well-formed, the choice of
+- When a command has multiple error conditions, such as operating on a key of the wrong type and an integer argument is
-  error to return may not match redis.
+  not well-formed, the choice of error to return may not match redis.

 - The `incrbyfloat` and `hincrbyfloat` commands in redis use the C `long double` type, which typically has more
   precision than Python's `float` type.

 - Redis makes guarantees about the order in which clients blocked on blocking commands are woken up.
-  Fakeredis does not honor these guarantees.
+Fakeredis does not
+  honor these guarantees.

 - Where redis contains bugs, fakeredis generally does not try to provide exact bug compatibility.
-  It's not practical for fakeredis to try to match the set of bugs in your specific version of redis.
+It's not practical for
+  fakeredis to try to match the set of bugs in your specific version of redis.

-- There are a number of cases where the behavior of redis is undefined, such
-  as the order of elements returned by set and hash commands.
-Fakeredis will
+- There are a number of cases where the behavior of redis is undefined, such as the order of elements returned by set
-  generally not produce the same results, and in Python versions before 3.6
+  and hash commands.
+Fakeredis will generally not produce the same results, and in Python versions before 3.6 may
-  may produce different results each time the process is re-run.
+  produce different results each time the process is re-run.

-- SCAN/ZSCAN/HSCAN/SSCAN will not necessarily iterate all items if items are
-  deleted or renamed during iteration.
-They also won't necessarily iterate in
+- SCAN/ZSCAN/HSCAN/SSCAN will not necessarily iterate all items if items are deleted or renamed during iteration.
+They
-  the same chunk sizes or the same order as redis.
-This is aligned with redis behavior as
+  also won't necessarily iterate in the same chunk sizes or the same order as redis.
+This is aligned with redis behavior
-  can be seen in tests `test_scan_delete_key_while_scanning_should_not_returns_it_in_scan`.
+  as can be seen in tests `test_scan_delete_key_while_scanning_should_not_returns_it_in_scan`.

 - DUMP/RESTORE will not return or expect data in the RDB format.
-Instead, the
-  `pickle` module is used to mimic an opaque and non-standard format.
+Instead, the `pickle` module is used to mimic an opaque
-  **WARNING**: Do not use RESTORE with untrusted data, as a malicious pickle
+  and non-standard format. **WARNING**: Do not use RESTORE with untrusted data, as a malicious pickle can execute
-  can execute arbitrary code.
+  arbitrary code.

 ## Local development environment

-To ensure parity with the real redis, there are a set of integration tests
-that mirror the unittests.
-For every unittest that is written, the same
+To ensure parity with the real redis, there are a set of integration tests that mirror the unittests.
+For every unittest
-test is run against a real redis instance using a real redis-py client
+that is written, the same test is run against a real redis instance using a real redis-py client instance.
+To run these
-instance.
-In order to run these tests, you must have a redis server running
-on localhost, port 6379 (the default settings). **WARNING**: the tests will
+tests, you must have a redis server running on localhost, port 6379 (the default settings). **WARNING**: the tests will
 completely wipe your database!

 First install poetry if you don't have it, and then install all the dependencies: